sametz/nmrsim/README.rst

 Examples
 --------

-See the Jupyter folder for examples of typical use cases.
+See the documentation, or the notebooks in the Jupyter folder, for examples of typical use cases.

 Installation
 ------------